 Work with Rebecca to move forward on a goal or create a new approach to your daily life.

 In two 90-minute sessions, flesh out the vision and the elements of plan that you own and implement.

 With deep experience in the non-profit and for-profit sectors, Rebecca has served as a director of communications and marketing, grants manager, account supervisor and community organizer.
 She graduated Magna Cum Laude from Georgetown University where she worked two jobs most of the time to help finance her education.
 A lifelong learner, she’s a B-School graduate and the recipient of a Right-Brainers in Business Premium Group scholarship.
-Rebecca is a practicing yogini and student at Sacred Sangha Academy and a member of The Mystic’s Society.
+Rebecca is a practicing yogini and a member of The Mystic’s Society.

-She works with clients who would like crystalize their vision and create a plan including incremental measurable and practical steps.
-Her pragmatic approach, steeped in strategic business planning as well as the deep intuitive work of modern mysticism is a powerful combination in helping clients achieve the best versions of the lives which they design.
-To learn more, send an email to email@example.com or check out her origin story in the Secrets from the Olive Grove post.
+She works with clients who would like crystalize their visions and create actionable plans including incremental measurable and practical steps.
+Her pragmatic approach, steeped in strategic business planning as well as the deep intuitive work of modern mysticism, is a powerful combination in helping clients achieve their desired outcomes in a simple way.
+To learn more, send an email to firstname.lastname@example.org or check out her origin story in the Secrets from the Olive Grove post.
 Each of the two 90-minute session is $200 with targeted additional support via email.

 “Dinner Party/Lunch or Brunch Sessions” can also be scheduled for groups of 4 or less who would like strategic life design and planning support in one or two 90-minute sessions.
 This allows for a group of friends to provide ongoing connection and accountability around their respective visions and plans.